 - Gradually beat in sweetened condensed milk until smooth.
 Stop the mixer as needed and scrape down the sides of the bowl with a rubber spatula.

-- Add the egg, lemon juice and vanilla; mix well.
-Scrape the sides again, if necessary.
+- Add lemon juice and vanilla; mix well.
+Then add the egg and mix until just combined.

 - Press 6 ounces (1 container) of raspberries firmly into bottom of crust.

-- Place the crust on baking pan.
+- Place the crust on a baking pan.
 Then slowly pour cheesecake mixture over raspberries.

 - Bake in your preheated 350 degree oven for 30-35 minutes or until center is almost set.
 Cool on wire cooling rack.